zaiisao/Documentation/en/Recording/recording_java.md

 ### <a name="setUserBackground"></a>Sets the User Background Image (setUserBackground)

-This method sets the background image for a specified user.
+This method sets the background image of a specified user.

 ```
 private native int setUserBackground(long nativeHandle, int uid, String image_path);